Perritu/Router/DOCS/Class.md

 ## Contributing

 Found a bug?
-Please report it on the [GitHub issue tracker]. :cockroach:
+Please report it on the [GitHub issue tracker]. 🪳

-You can also contribute by submitting a pull request to the [Canary branch].
+You can also contribute by submitting a pull request to the [Canary branch]. ❤️

-:heart: <br>
-When doing so, please be sure to follow the [Contributing guidelines].
+When doing so, please be sure to follow the [Contributing guidelines]. 😎
-:nerd_face:

 [GitHub issue tracker]: https://github.com/Perritu/Router/issues/new/choose
 [Canary branch]: https://github.com/Perritu/Router/tree/Canary